brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/A Simple Microservice/index.md

 To complete this example, let's package up our microservice as a Docker container.
 Conveniently, there's already a Dockerfile generated for us by Swagger-Codegen, located in the `myserver` directory.
-We'll need to add the following lines to it to install the FastScore SDK:
+We'll need to add the following lines to it to install the ModelOp Center SDK:
 ```bash
 WORKDIR /usr/src/app
 RUN apk add --update openssl